Find the cheapest iPads and 4G data plans

 over 24 mths

 Who's this suitable for?
-Getting the iPad and data separately is the best option, if you can cough up for the high inital cost.
-If you think you will use more than 3GB of mobile data in a month though, consider the deal below from Three Mobile.
+Getting the iPad and data separately is the best option, if you can cough up for the high initial cost.
+If you think you will use more than 15GB of mobile data in a month, Giffgaff also offer 40GB for £20/mth.

-If you want an iPad 2 but don't have the cash for it upfront, you can spread the cost of the tablet (slightly) over a contract with a monthly data plan (this is not the cheapest way to get the iPad though).
+If you want an iPad but don't have the cash for it upfront, you can spread the cost of the tablet (slightly) over a contract with a monthly data plan.

 Who's this suitable for?
-This deal is suitable for those that either haven't the cash to pay for an iPad outright, or for those that want more mobile data than the plans from Giffgaff above.
+Those that either haven't the cash to pay for an iPad outright, or for those that want more mobile data than the plans from Smarty above.

 If you already have an iPad but no data plan, getting a Sim will allow you to access the web whenever, and wherever, you are.